 - The AMOLED display is amazing producing better colour and a much sharper screen

-- Great size of screen (subjective)
+- The great size of the screen (subjective)

 - Cheap compared with the iPhone

 - Android is open.
-As a result you can do quite a lot more than you can on iOS such as browse files on the device
+As a result, you can do quite a lot more than you can on iOS such as browse files on the device

 - Android and TouchWiz seem to be a bit under-developed compared with Apple's iOS